 – It Attracts Gold-Diggers

-Let's not bullshit: as a retired man in Latin America, some young women are going to go after you because they think you're rich.
-Whether you are or not doesn't matter - you'll be made a target on account of your Western passport.
-The savvier women down here have figured out that it's well worth the small price of signing up for a dating site if they can find a foreigner and get a free ride for the rest of their life.
-Thankfully, these women are still in the minority on the better dating sites (I'll tell you what those are shortly), but they still very much exist.
+Let’s not beat around the bush: as a retired man in Latin America, some young women are going to go after you because they think you’re rich.
+Whether you are or not doesn’t matter – you’ll be made a target on account of your Western passport.
+The savvier women down here have figured out that it’s well worth the small price of signing up for a dating site if they can find a foreigner and get a free ride for the rest of their life.
+Thankfully, these women are still in the minority on the better dating sites (I’ll tell you what those are shortly), but they still very much exist.

 – Many Dating Sites/Apps Are Geared Toward Younger Users